catseye/Chrysoberyl/README.markdown

 Account for the fact that some implementations can be compiled or interpreted under two language (ANSI C and C99 and Borland C++; or in a more involved way, polyglots):

-    gcc 3.4:
-      implementation-of:
-      - ANSI C
-      - C99

-(that's an "and")

     2iota:
       implementation-of: beta-Juliet